OsioLabs/emphandbook/03benefits/02leave.md

 ## Holidays
 We offer everyone 10 paid holidays.
 To enable everyone to celebrate with their friends and family, we recognize the public holidays that are specific to where our employees live and work.
 Employees are able to switch any of their holidays to another day if needed.
 To switch out holidays, please email your request to the team.

+### Company-wide

+- New Year’s Day/Nytår - January 1
+- Juneteenth/Frigørelse - June 19
+- Christmas Eve/Juleaften - December 24
+- Christmas Day/Juledag - December 25

 ### United States

-- New Year’s Day - January 1
 - Martin Luther King, Jr. Day - third Monday in January
 - Presidents Day - third Monday in February
 - Memorial Day - fourth Monday in May